grislyeye/three-meet/pages/classes/mighty.md

 ### Archetype

 Choose an archetype and gain it's features.
-The Mighty archetypes include: **Berserker** and Defender.
+The Mighty archetypes include: **Berserker**.

 ### Surge